How can I make an appointment to see a lawyer?

 How much will it cost to speak to a lawyer – do you offer a free initial consultation?

-We charge a flat fee ($275 + taxes = $308) for your first meeting with one of our lawyers.
+We charge a flat fee ($300 + applicable taxes) for your first meeting with one of our lawyers.
 We do this because our knowledge of employment law and our many years of experience allow us to quickly assess and analyze our clients’ issues such that, in that first hour with you, we are able to provide you with comprehensive and valuable advice.
 In terms of any services we provide beyond that first meeting, we will bill you for these on an hourly basis.
 We think you will find our lawyers’ rates to be competitive and we invite you to contact us if you wish more detailed information regarding our fees.

 What if I can’t afford to pay right now – will you take my case on contingency?